RayHightower/RayHightower.com/_posts/2014-12-30-owc-thinks-ahead.markdown

 comments: true
 categories: [ Business ]
 ---

-{% imgcap right /images/owc_ssd.jpg MacBook Pro SSD, next to a nickel. %}
+{% include image.html img="/images/owc_ssd.jpg" caption="MacBook Pro SSD, next to a nickel." %}

 Every computer user has to deal with this at some point.
 Your machine runs out of storage space: hard drive, SSD, or whatever mass storage you happen to use.
 In my case, the 512GB SSD in my early 2013 MacBook Pro was over 90% full.
 Time for an upgrade.

 Fortunately (and contrary to what the Apple literature says) it is possible to upgrade the SSD in a MacBook Pro.
 RAM is different because the MBP's RAM is soldered to the logic board.
 But the SSD plugs into a socket.
 The SSD upgrade path is well-documented on YouTube and elsewhere.